Irrelevant (song)

 "Irrelevant" is a protest song by American singer-songwriter Pink.
-It was surprise release single on July 14, 2022, through RCA Records.
 It was written by the singer and the track's producer Ian Fitchuk.
 A pop punk and pop rock song, it features lyrics advocating for fighting over one's rights and touching on trolls, hypocrites, bad political decisions, and the continued fight for women's rights.
 Additionally she references Cyndi Lauper's "Girls Just Want to Have Fun" (1983) and the Who's "The Kids Are Alright" (1965).
 The song was highly inspired by the overrule of Roe v.
 Wade by the U.S. Supreme Court, as well as hate and troll comments Pink received after she voiced her opinion about the issue.
 It was praised by music critics, who named the track a "protest anthem".
 An accompanying music video, directed by the singer and Brad Comfort, was released on July 18.
+"Irrelevant" was later included on the Deluxe Tour Edition of Pink's ninth studio album, Trustfall.